loicdescotte/loicdescotte.github.io/_posts/2014-09-23-mixtweets.md

 }
 {% endhighlight %}

-Finally we can stream the result using SSE :
+Finally we can stream the result over SSE using an `EventSource` Enumeratee, with a `text/event-stream` Content-Type :

 {% highlight scala %}
 val jsonMixStreams = mixStreams through upperCaseJson Ok.chunked(jsonMixStreams through EventSource()).as("text/event-stream")
 {% endhighlight %}

 Now we just have to make the stream alive on the browser (see `index.scala.html`).